 Statement of Mission and Purpose

-Through its residential and online programs, the University educates men and women who will make important contributions to their workplaces and communities, follow their chosen vocations as callings to glorify God, and fulfill the Great Commission.
+Through its residential and online programs, services, facilities, and collaborations, the University educates men and women who will make important contributions to their workplaces and communities, follow their chosen vocations as callings to glorify God, and fulfill the Great Commission.

 Liberty University will:

 Foster university-level competencies in communication, critical thinking, information literacy, and mathematics in all undergraduate programs.

 Ensure competency in scholarship, research, and professional communication in all graduate programs and undergraduate programs where appropriate.

 Promote the synthesis of academic knowledge and Christian worldview in order that there might be a maturing of spiritual, intellectual, social and physical value-driven behavior.